Itinerary

 Itinerary subject to change due to conditions.

 Our Mt.
 Shuksan climb was fantastic.
 The views were incredible, the weather was perfect, and our guides were professional, personable, and highly skilled.
-Yes!
-I was particularly impressed by our lead guide, Seth, and my guide for summit day, Connor.
+They did a great job passing on their knowledge.
+During snow school on day two I learned several new cramponing techniques and approaches to self arrest, which had never been covered with […]

 ALPINE ASCENTS BLOG